Practical Risk Management: Framework and Methods

 - risk managers and others performing risk management activities

-- those involved in process improvement such as EPG and SEPG members, CMMI lead appraisers, and change or technology transition agents
+- those involved in process improvement such as EPG and SEPG members and change or technology transition agents

 - those from related disciplines such of quality assurance, acquisition, security, IT

 - Risk management framework

 - planning for risk mitigation